Visa policy of Algeria: Entry restrictions

+Morocco

+Citizens of Morocco are required to obtain a visa prior to entry into Algeria, including those holding dual citizenship or another nationality.

 Syria

 Citizens of Syria are specifically required to show that they have sufficient funds to cover their stay in Algeria.
 They must show that they have at least €1,000 if they have an Algerian sponsor, and at least €4,000 if they do not.

 Israel

 Entry and transit is refused to citizens of Israel, even if not leaving the aircraft and proceeding by the same flight.